ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_uninstall/README.md

 ### What Gets Removed
 - All CP4D service custom resources (Watson Studio, WML, Spark, Cognos)
 - CP4D platform custom resources (ZenService, Ibmcpd)
+- CPFS, NamespaceScope, and IBM Licensing
+- All OperandRequests from operators and instance namespaces
+- All OperandRegistry resources from operators namespace
+- All OperandConfig resources from operators namespace
 - All operator subscriptions and CSVs
-- CPFS, NamespaceScope, and IBM Licensing
 - Custom catalog sources (if enabled)
 - PVCs (if enabled)
 - Namespaces (if enabled)